CLAT 2024 Test Pattern

 • A computerized drawing of lots will determine how the candidates will be ranked if a tie cannot be broken in the first round

 Often, the student focuses on mastering only a few sections and neglects others.
 However, all sections have a certain weightage, and not being able to score well can hinder the selection/cut-off procedure.
-After the updated test pattern, the weights will tentatively be distributed in the following manner.
+Below is a table highlighting the number of questions and weightage of each section.

 Number of questions